 The Renewal Corporation will provide roadway maintenance on Topsy Grade Road including aggregate base, vegetation management, noxious weed control, replacing signs, dust control, pothole repair, snow plowing, and drainage/culvert repairs.
 The roadway will be left in place after construction.
-The Renewal Corporation will provide minor widening and tree removal at the intersection OR 66 and the access road to JC Boyle Dam to improve sight distance and accommodate truck turning.
-The Renewal Corporation will provide temporary advance warning signs at this intersection to notify the public of trucks entering/exiting OR 66 at the intersection.
-The Renewal Corporation, regrade, and realign the J.C.
-Boyle Disposal Access Road to its pre-construction condition.
-No temporary traffic control will be used during construction and the road will be left in place post-construction.
+The Renewal Corporation will conduct minor road widening and tree removal at the intersections off of OR 66.
+The Renewal Corporation will provide temporary advance warning signs at this intersection to notify the public of trucks entering/exiting OR 66 at the intersections.
+No temporary traffic control will be used during construction and the road will be left in place left in place post-construction.

 The J.C.
-Boyle Powerhouse Access Road (Spring Island Road) and the J.C.
+Boyle Powerhouse Access Road and the J.C.
 Boyle Power Canal Access Road are the primary construction access routes to the J. C. Boyle powerhouse, penstock, and power canal facilities.
 The Renewal Corporation will realign the J.C.
 Boyle Powerhouse Access Road around the existing scour hole.
 These roads are accessed via OR 66.
 The Renewal Corporation will provide temporary maintenance of both roads during construction to maintain accessibility during construction and both roads will be left in place after construction.
 These two roads will be bi-annually (spring and fall) inspected by the Renewal Corporation for maintenance and construction improvements.
 At the powerhouse and penstock area of the J.C.
 Boyle Development, four short access roads will be rehabilitated by the Renewal Corporation as needed for construction access to the penstock area.
-They will be left in place after construction.